OLC-Bioinformatics/redmine-docs/docs/tutorials/edit_pages.md

 This is the way I edit pages.
 Feel free to use any method with which you are comfortable

-- Get the mkdocs preview started `mkdocs serve`
+- Get the mkdocs preview started `mkdocs serve --livereload`

 - Navigate to the served pages in your browser e.g. `http://127.0.0.1:8000/redmine-docs/`